syssam/wp-calypso/client/lib/create-selector/README.md

 `createSelector` accepts the following arguments:

-- A function which calculates the cached result given a state object and any number of variable arguments necessary to calculate the result
+- A function which selects data from the state.
+Given a state object and any number of other arguments it calculates a result, which is cached for later reuse.
-- A function or array of functions which return array of dependent state, given the state and the same arguments as the selector
+- A function which returns the part or parts of the state tree the selector depends on.
+This can be a single value or an array.
 - _(Optional)_ A function to customize the cache key used by the inner memoized function

-For example, we might consider that our state contains post objects, each of which are assigned to a particular site.
-Retrieving an array of posts for a specific site would require us to filter over all of the known posts.
+For example, our state contains post objects, each of which is assigned to a particular site.
+To retrieve an array of posts for a specific site, we'd have to filter over all of the known posts.
 While this would normally be an expensive operation, we can use `createSelector` to create a memoized function:

 ```js
 export const getSitePosts = createSelector(